sandipsubedi/notes_ruby_on_rails/docs/ruby/getter_setter_ruby/readme.md

+---
+id: doc3
+title: This is Document Number 3
+---

 # Getter/Setter in Ruby? attr_accessor, atrr_reader and attr_writer:

 - A Ruby object has its methods public by default, but its data is private.